jethrop/scrapeToMarkdown/README.md

 4. Creates a table of contents for the scraped content
 5. Adds the output directory to .gitignore in the Git root directory
 6. Implements secure coding practices including input validation and sanitization
+7. Option to combine markdown files per directory during scraping
+8. Handles 404 errors by attempting to crawl deeper into the directory structure
+9. Verbose inline documentation for improved code readability and maintainability

 ## Requirements